 No Probable Cause for Being Stopped

-An officer must have probable cause in order to pull you over in the first place before questioning your sobriety.
-If there was no reasonable cause for pulling you over, a judge may consider any subsequent evidence inadmissible, allowing your charges to be reduced or dropped entirely.
+An officer must have reasonable suspicion in order to pull you over in the first place before questioning your sobriety.
+If there was no valid reason for pulling you over, a judge may consider any subsequent evidence inadmissible, allowing your charges to be reduced or dropped entirely.

 Fighting DUI Charges in Chatham County